gabalafou/accessibility/tests/retrolab/README.md

     cd tests/retrolab
     ```

-2. Run the test with snox from the command line:
+2. Run the test with nox from the command line:

     ```bash
     nox -s a11y_tests